 - Open to artists who reside in the United States, District of Columbia, or U.S. Territories.

 - Open to artists whose adjusted gross annual income is $75,000 or lower for an individual, or $150,000 for joint filers, averaged over the last two federal tax returns.

 - The emergency must have occurred March 1, 2020 or later.

 - Applicants must demonstrate current and ongoing activity in artistic discipline/s.

 - Applicants cannot be enrolled in any degree-seeking program.

-- Artists of color and those living outside of the East and West coasts are encouraged to apply.
+- Artists of color, artists with disabilities, and those living outside of the East and West coasts are encouraged to apply.

 All questions should be directed to [email protected].
 Inquiries to the Robert Rauschenberg Foundation will be forwarded directly to NYFA.

 Image Credit: Robert Rauschenberg in front of his Vydock series photographed in Rauschenberg’s Laika Lane studio, Captiva, FL, 1995, Photo Credit: Ed Chappell, Copyright: Robert Rauschenberg Foundation